-Is a neural network algorithm, performing on multilayer feed-forward networks
+It's a neural network algorithm, performing on multilayer feedforward networks.

 A network is a set of connected input/output units where each connection has an associated weight.

 The weights are adjusted during the training phase, in order to correctly predict the class label for samples.